 Full-Time Student Success Grant

-On top of the $1,670 annual Cal Grant B award paid at community college, the Full-Time Student Success Grant pays full-time Cal Grant B recipients an additional $600 annually.
-See the flyer below for more information.
+On top of the $1,672 annual Cal Grant B award paid at community college, the Full-Time Student Success Grant pays full-time Cal Grant B recipients an additional $1,000 annually.

 Login to the WebGrants for Students portal for more information regarding your Cal Grant eligibility status from the CA Student Aid Commission.